 Daniel Clayton

-Postgraduate research student in formal and functional linguistics
+Postgraduate researcher in formal and functional linguistics

 Research interests

-Syntactic, morphological and semantic typology, formal and functional syntax, language description and documentation, language diversity, typological universals and parameters
+Broad: Syntactic, morphological and semantic typology, formal and functional syntax, language description and documentation, language diversity, typological universals and parameters

 Academic Background